Alamo Lake State Park

 Visit this former U.S. Army post in Camp Verde, where frontier history of the late 1800s comes to life.

-Four Corners Monument is the only place in the United States where four states intersect at one point.
-Discover more things to do around this one-of-a-kind landmark.
+Scenic road trips lead to the only place in the U.S. where four states intersect at one point.

 With nearly 2,000 miles of shoreline, Lake Powell creates a surprising oasis in northern Arizona’s high desert.